 Does the statute of limitations stop collection of charge-off debt?

 A statute of limitations on debt collection doesn’t make debt go away, but it does protect you.
 A statute of limitations for debt sets a time limit for creditors to get a court judgment against you, not a time limit for debt to go away.
 Once the statute of limitations has passed, the debt is “time-barred.”

 Creditors can still contact you, but they can’t legally garnish your wages or get a court order for a judgment against you.
 Certain events can change the time when the statute (law) starts or stops—for instance, a late payment could make the statute of limitations clock start all over again.

 There may be a two-year statute of limitations in one state, and a ten-year statute of limitations in another state.
 The rules for collecting on charge-offs and other types of debt differ among states.
 There are federal laws and state laws governing debt collection.
 On top of that, laws applying to original creditors can be different than those applying to collection agencies.
 Bankruptcy attorneys and consumer protection attorneys get paid to know the details.

-Take time to get familiar with your rights on time-barred debt collection and strongly consider contacting an attorney if you get sued for a charge off.
-Even though debt collectors are time-barred, they could still harass you with collection calls in an attempt to re-start the statute of limitations.
+Getting a car loan charged off doesn’t eliminate your obligation to pay the debt.
+It also doesn’t prevent a repossession.
+Once a car loan is charged off by the original creditor, you’ll likely be dealing with a collection agency or debt collector.
+If you get sued on a charged-off debt, take time to get familiar with your rights on time-barred debt collection and strongly consider contacting an attorney if you get sued for a charge off.
+Even though debt collectors are time-barred, they could still harass you with collection calls in an attempt to restart the statute of limitations.